 A lot of workers suffer injuries on the job.
 The lucky ones fully recover and return to work at full capacity.
 But many others aren’t so lucky.
 They suffer permanent impairment from an injury they suffered on the job.
 Georgia’s workers’ compensation system addresses these workers by providing permanent partial disability benefits in Atlanta.
+Our workers’ compensation attorneys in Atlanta will review your case at no cost to determine your eligibility.

 How are permanent partial disability benefits paid?